 Healthy Yellow Rice Recipe (Arroz Amarillo)

-Note: if you want to use brown or wild rice (white rice is recommended especially if you have digestive issues) or eat white rice frequently, you really should soak it first.
-Here’s a video on how to do this.
+If you want to use brown or wild rice for this recipe, you should soak it first to make it more digestible.
+White rice is recommended especially if you have digestive issues.
+This video on soaking rice illustrates the procedure.
 We do not eat white basmati rice very frequently in our home (we never eat brown rice), so I sometimes do not soak it first.

 In a medium pot, heat the turmeric, cumin, coriander and cinnamon over low heat for about one minute to release the fragrance.